weaviate/weaviate-io/developers/weaviate/search/filters.md

 import PyCodeV3 from '!!raw-loader!/_includes/code/howto/search.filters-v3.py';
 import JavaScriptCode from '!!raw-loader!/_includes/code/howto/search.filters.ts';

-Use filters to include, or exclude, particular objects from your result set, based on a set of conditions.
-For a list of filter operators, see the [Filters](../api/graphql/filters.md#filter-structure).
+Use filters to define a set of conditions.
+Filters let you include, or exclude, particular objects from your result set based on those conditions.
+For a list of filter operators, see [Filters](../api/graphql/filters.md#filter-structure).

 ## Filter with one condition